sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 6. Wait up to 48 hours until the conversion shows up in Google Ads. (usually takes only a few hours)

 With the Google Tag Assistant you will also be able to see the tag fired on the thankyou page.

+= HPOS (High Performance Orders Storage) =

+The Pixel Manager is ready for the new WooCommerce [High Performance Orders Storage (HPOS)](https://developer.woocommerce.com/2022/09/14/high-performance-order-storage-progress-report/) feature.

+= Plugin compatibility =

+The plugin works fine with 99.99% of all plugins.
+We test the Pixel Manager very thoroughly and continuously.
+In case of problems with third party plugins we usually find a fix or a workaround.

+The Pixel Manager is compatible with the following third-party plugins:

+* Async Javascript
+* Automptimize
+* CartFlows
+* Cloudflare Plugin
+* Cost of Goods for WooCommerce (WPFactory)
+* FlyingPress
+* Hummingbird
+* Litespeed Cache
+* Litespeed ESI
+* NitroPack
+* Siteground Optimizer
+* W3 Total Cache
+* WooCommerce Brands
+* WooCommerce Composite Products
+* WooCommerce Cost of Goods (SkyVerge)
+* WooCommerce Deposits
+* WooCommerce Google Product Feed
+* WooCommerce Subscriptions
+* WooCommerce Wishlists
+* Woo Discount Rules
+* WP Fastest Cache
+* WP Marketing Robot Feed Manager
+* WP Optimize
+* WP Rocket
+* WP Super Cache
+* YITH WooCommerce Brands
+* YITH WooCommerce Wishlist

+= Will the Pixel Manager slow down my site? =

+No. The plugin is very lightweight and fast.

+* The back-end features are small and efficient.
+* Database queries are designed to be fast and are cached where possible.
+* Larger tasks are executed during nighttime using the Action Scheduler.
+* The front-end JavaScript library is compiled, minified and pre-compressed with gzip and brotli.
+* The pro version even allows lazy loading of the JavaScript library.

+= Do you have videos that show how to set up the plugin and get most out of it? =

+Yes, they are part of the step by step documentation.
+Head over to this link: [Documentation](https://sweetcode.com/docs/wpm/)

 = I get a fatal error and I am running old versions of WordPress and/or WooCommerce.
 What can I do? =